 router-link-active class to the HTML navigation element

-When we add styles to a component, we're keeping everything a component needs—HTML, the CSS, the code—together in one convenient place.
-It’s pretty easy to package it all up and re-use the component somewhere else.
+When you add styles to a component, you keep everything a component needs—HTML, the CSS, the code—together in one convenient place.
+It’s easy to package it all up and reuse the component somewhere else.

-We can also create styles at the application level outside of any component.
+You can also create styles at the app level outside of any component.

-Our designers provided some basic styles to apply to elements across the entire app.
-These correspond to the full set of master styles that we installed earlier during setup.
-Here is an excerpt:
+The designers provided some basic styles to apply to elements across the entire app.
+These correspond to the full set of master styles that you installed earlier during setup.
+Here’s an excerpt:

-Create the file styles.css, if it doesn't exist already.
-Ensure that it contains the master styles given here.
+Ensure that the file contains the master styles provided here.

 Look at the app now.
-Our dashboard, heroes, and navigation links are styling!
+The dashboard, heroes, and navigation links are styled.

 Review the sample source code in the

-- We added the Angular Router to navigate among different components.
+- You added the Angular router to navigate among different components.

-- We learned how to create router links to represent navigation menu items.
+- You learned how to create router links to represent navigation menu items.

-- We used router link parameters to navigate to the details of user selected hero.
+- You used router link parameters to navigate to the details of the user-selected hero.